-This visa allows religious workers like ministers and persons working in the religious vocation or occupation to work in the United States for a period of up to 5 years and eventually apply for a green card for permanent residence.
-Religious workers are involved in many people’s lives and offer service and assistance to those in need.
-In fact, there are instances wherein a religious organization or churches bring a clergy member or other religious worker to the U.S, thus the need to obtain R Visa Status.
+The R-1 visa allows religious workers like ministers and persons working in the religious vocation to work in the United States for a period of up to five years.
+Eventually, R-1 visa holders can apply for a green card for permanent residence.

-Workers in a Religious Vocation or Occupation includes the following two types of workers:
+Workers in a religious vocation or occupation include the following two types of workers:

-(a) professional workers— are the persons that want to work in a religious vocation or occupation that requires a US bachelor degree or its foreign equivalent;
+- Professional workers are those who want to work in a religious vocation or occupation that requires a U.S. bachelor’s degree or its foreign equivalent

-(b) other religious workers—are the persons that are working in a religious vocation or occupation.
+- Other religious workers are those who are working in a religious vocation or occupation

-Ministers and other in religious occupations or vocation are eligible to apply for R Visa Status.
-In order to qualify as a Minister, a recognized denomination must authorize you to conduct religious worship and perform duties that are performed by the clergy members.
-Lay preachers do not qualify as religious occupation means a habitual practice of activities that relate to traditional religious functions like catechists, religious broadcasters, religious translators, missionaries, workers in religious hospitals, liturgical workers, and religious instructors or cantors.
-Religious occupation relates to a traditional religious function to inculcate and carry out the religious creed and beliefs of the denomination.
+To qualify as a minister, a recognized denomination must authorize you to conduct religious worship and perform duties that are performed by the clergy members.
+A religious occupation relates to a traditional religious function to inculcate and carry out the religious creed and beliefs of the denomination.
 On the other hand, religious vocation is a formal lifetime commitment to a religious way of life like monks, nuns, priests, and religious brothers and sisters.
 To qualify, the religious worker must be a member of the same religious denomination as the petitioning church for the past two years.
-Also, the petitioning church must have received 501(c)(3) nonprofit status from the IRS.
+The petitioning church must also have received 501(c)(3) nonprofit status from the IRS.

-To apply, If OUTSIDE of the United States— you must obtain U.S. Citizenship and Immigration Services approval of Form I-129, Petition for Nonimmigrant Worker.
-You must be able to prove that you are a member of a religious denomination having a bona fide nonprofit religious organization in the U.S. If the religious denomination and its affiliate are exempt from taxation or the religious denomination qualifies for tax-exempt status.
-If must have been a member of the denomination for two years immediately preceding admission.
-If you have been previously granted R-1 status in order to reapply again you needed to have resided and been physically present outside the United States for the immediate prior year.
-Once Form I-129 is approved the U.S. Embassy or Consulate will begin consular processing for issuance of the visa.
+If you are outside the U.S. and wish to apply for an R-1 visa,you must submit Form I-129, Petition for Nonimmigrant Worker.
+You must be able to prove that you are a member of a religious denomination having a bona fide nonprofit religious organization in the U.S. You must have been a member of the denomination for two years immediately preceding admission.
+Once Form I-129 is approved, the U.S. Embassy or Consulate will begin consular processing for issuance of the visa.

-If you are fortunate enough to get R visa status that status can be granted for up to three years initially and may be extended for two more years, with a five years total period.
+The R-1 visa can be granted for up to three years initially and may be extended for two more years.

-Spouse and unmarried children below 21 years of age are eligible to get an R-2 visa to accompany the religious worker and remain in the United States.
-R2 visa holders are not allowed to work but may attend schools.
+Spouse and unmarried children under age 21 are eligible to get an R-2 visa to accompany the religious worker and remain in the United States.
+R-2 visa holders are not allowed to work but may attend schools.